nirajp82/ActiveDirectory/README.md

 ***Forests:***

 A Active Directory Forest is the collection of more than one domain trees having different name spaces or roots.
 This means that the forest contains a number of domain trees that do not share a common name space, and also do not have the same parent domain.
+When multiple trees are grouped together they become a forest.

 But, for all the trees in the forest, there is one common configuration and global catalogue.